rosewang01/rustkit-learn/rustkit/docs/Simple_Imputer_Documentation.md

-# Rust `Imputer` Class Documentation
+# Rustkit `Imputer` Class Documentation

 This documentation describes the `Imputer` class.
 The `Imputer` provides strategies to handle missing values, such as replacing them with the mean of a column or a constant value.
 The functions can be called on Python data, while the corresponding functions with a `_helper` suffix operate directly in Rust and are used as subroutines for the Python methods.

 ---